JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

       <br /><br />
       Head on over to the [contact page](/contact) to get in touch.
 I'll be sure to get back to you as soon as possible.
     actions:
-      - label: Contact me today for help on your next project.
+      - label: Contact me today
         url: /contact
         style: button
     image: images/cta.svg